Motion by mean curvature in interacting particle systems: Dual process and branching random walk

 \item At time $R^\ep_1$ if the branching occurs at $x_1$ we uniformly choose a pair of neighbors $x_1,x_2$ from

 add $x_1$ and $x_2$ to the dual, and number them as 1 and 2.

 \item At later branching times $R^\ep_m$ if the branching occurs at $x_m$ then we add a randomly chosen pair from $x_m+{\cal N}^\ep_b$, and number the two new particles $2(m-1)+1$ and $2(m-1)+2$.
 A \textit{collision} is said to happen if a particle is born at the location already occupied by another particle.
 In this case the colliding particle is not added to $\XX^\ep$.
-We also construct a (noncoalescing) branching walk $\hat{\XX}^\ep$ in which two particles are always added, and if there is a collision an independent graphical representation is used to determine its movements. \end{itemize}
+We also construct a (noncoalescing) branching random walk $\hat{\XX}^\ep$ in which two particles are always added, and if there is a collision an independent graphical representation is used to determine its movements. \end{itemize}

 Notice that in the sexual reproduction model once a particle flips to state 0 its future is then independent of all its past.
-When constructing the dual process, once the ``flipping to state 0" action occurs to a particle we don't necessarily need to probe into its past anymore.
-We can either treat this particle as ``dead" and do not let it branch again since we don't need information about its past, or we can let it branch despite its state so that the dual process obtained has the structure of a regular tree.
+When constructing the dual process, once a particle flips to state 0 we don't necessarily need to probe into its past anymore.
+We can either treat this particle as ``dead" and do not let it branch again since we don't need information about its past, or we can let it branch despite its state so that the resulting dual process has the structure of a regular tree.
 Here we take the second treatment.

-In order to have the probability of collisions in the dual process $\XX^\ep_t$ to go to 0 we have taken $\ep = \log^{1/3}(1/\delta)$, i.e., $\delta=\exp(-\ep^{-3})$, so that $\delta \ll \ep$.
-Intuitively, if the stirring rate is large enough compared to the branching rate, then particles do not stay near each other for a sufficiently long time to have a birth that causes a collision.
-To simplify notation, we will write $\eta=\delta \ep$ from now on.
-In this notation, the dual process $\XX^\ep$ on $\eta\ZZ^d$ jumps at rate $2d\cdot \eta^{-2}/2$ to a randomly chosen neighbor.
+In order to have the probability of collisions in the dual process $\XX^\ep_t$ to be small we have chosen $\delta=\exp(-\ep^{-3})$, i.e., $\ep = (\log(1/\delta))^{-1/3}$, so that $\delta \ll \ep$.
+Intuitively, if the stirring rate is large enough compared to the branching rate, then particles do not stay near each other for a sufficiently long time to have a birth that causes collisions.
+To simplify notation, we will write